zuzakistan/civilservant/modules/README.md

 * The `pm` event runs whenever someone talks in private message to the bot (this also fires the `message` event.
 * The `url` and `urls` events run whenever a URL is sent within a message.
-  The two are slightly different:
+  The two are different:
-	* The `url` event fires on every individual URL, and passes a string containing that URL followed by the usual `message` arguments.
-	* The `urls` event fires up to once for each message, and passes an array of the URLs featured in that message, followed by the usual `message` arguments.
+	* The `urls` event fires up to once for each message, and passes an array of strings of the URLs featured in that message, followed by the usual `message` arguments.
+	* The `url` event fires on every individual URL, and passes a URL object followed by the usual `message` arguments.
+Use `url.href` to get the raw URL.
+	* The `url` event accepts arguments: `url:github.com` will only fire on URLs to that host.